phpredis/phpredis/README.markdown

 ### mGet, getMultiple
 -----
-Get the values of all the specified keys.
+_**Description**_: Get the values of all the specified keys.
 If one or more keys dont exist, the array will contain `FALSE` at the position of the key.

 ##### *Parameters*
 *Array*: Array containing the list of the keys